EDCD/EDDN/schemas/README-EDDN-schemas.md

    ```
    FAIL: JSON parsing: Expecting property name enclosed in double quotes: line 1 column 2 (char 1)
    ```

+   4. `FAIL: Outdated Schema: <detail>` - message cites a schema (or version of) that is no longer supported.

-   4. `FAIL: [<ValidationError: "<schema validation failure>"]` - the JSON message failed to pass schema validation.  e.g.
+   6. `FAIL: [<ValidationError: "<schema validation failure>"]` - the JSON message failed to pass schema validation.  e.g.

    ```
    FAIL: [<ValidationError: "'StarPos' is a required property">]
    ```

-   5. Other python exception message, e.g. if a message appeared to be gzip compressed, but a failure was experienced when attempting to decompress it.  **NB: As of 2022-07-01 such messages won't have the `FAIL: ` prefix.**  See
+   6. Other python exception message, e.g. if a message appeared to be gzip compressed, but a failure was experienced when attempting to decompress it.  **NB: As of 2022-07-01 such messages won't have the `FAIL: ` prefix.**  See